const-ae/einsum/README.md

 #> [8,]  3.0707573 -2.5552313 -1.5538108 -1.28101253
 ```

-The matrix multiplication example is straightforward example, and there
+The matrix multiplication example is straightforward, and there is
-is little benefit of using the einstein notation over the more familiar
+little benefit of using the Einstein notation over the more familiar
 matrix product expression.
 Furthermore, ‘einsum’ is a lot slower.

 However, ‘einsum’ truly shines when working with more than 2-dimensional